 What To Expect

 Entering our building can be a bit bewildering since the front doors of the church face the opposite direction of our parking lot (located at Church St. & Orient Ave.).
 Just as there are many ways to enter into this community, there are also several ways to enter the building!
 Some enter through the Parish Hall on Church Street while others walk around the building to enter through the front doors.
 There is also a handicap accessible entrance with an elevator on the east side of the building.
-Childcare and Sunday School is held downstairs in the undercroft (basement) which can be accessed by the front and Parish Hall doors.
+Sunday School is held downstairs in the undercroft (basement) which can be accessed by the front and Parish Hall doors.

 At Zion you will find people of all ages and stages of life.
 We come from various backgrounds and cultures to worship